code-workers-io/ngx-loader/libs/ngx-loader/README.md

 <ng-template #myloader> <my-spinner> </my-spinner> </ng-template
 ```

 Optionally you can pass a config object to the module to customize a global loader component.
+Then you can omit
+the `loaderTemplate` input in the previous example.

 ```typescript
 import { NgxLoaderModule } from '@mikelgo/ngx-loader';